CopernicaMarketingSoftware/Documentation/Publisher/en/data-object-destination.md

-# Followups: destination variable
+# Data object: destination variable

 A variable that gives access to current emailing **destination**.
-This variable might be either an alias to a [profile](./followups-scripting-profile.md) or a [subprofile](./followups-scripting-subprofile.md).
+This variable might be either an alias to a [profile](./data-object-profile.md) or a [subprofile](./data-object-subprofile.md).
 It's set to a profile if emailing was sent to a database or selection.
 It's set to a subprofile if emailing was sent to a collection or mini-selection.